-METROBUS provides five routes that connect Alexandria and Southern Fairfax residents to nearby Metrorail stations.
+METROBUS provides multiple routes that connect Fairfax County and Falls Church City residents to nearby Metrorail stations.
 Fares start at $2, cash or SmarTrip card, and service will be added on these lines during the project period.

-Capital Bikeshare rates start at $2 for a Capital Bikeshare trip.
-With 31 stations in Alexandria and over 250 in the District, Capital Bikeshare is an easy and cost-effective way to navigate station closures and connect to the nearest open Metrorail stations.
+Capital Bikeshare rates start at $2 for a 30 minute trip.
+With 35 stations in Fairfax County, 9 stations in Falls Church City, and over 250 in the District, Capital Bikeshare is an easy and cost-effective way to navigate station closures and connect to the nearest open Metrorail stations.

-Dockless Scooters are currently available in the District and Alexandria.
-Scooters can easily be located and unlocked using the mobile app provided by the dockless scooter company.
+Scooters and Dockless Bikes are currently available in the District and Northern Virginia.
+Scooters and dockless bikes can easily be located and unlocked using the provider’s mobile app.

 Washington Area Bicyclists Association (WABA) offers courses for bicyclists of all skill levels to help adults ride more comfortably and confidently.

-Employees are allowed to perform their business duties outside the traditional office location.
-Video conferencing group messaging and similar software help to preserve office culture.
+Employees can perform their business duties outside the traditional office location.
+It’s encouraged more now more than ever, given the current health crisis.
+Video conferencing, group messaging, and similar software help to preserve office culture.

-A trip or ride that has multiple passengers headed in the same direction, the destination/origin do not need to be the same (ie carpooling, vanpooling, slugging, Lyft Line, uberPOOL, Via, and Waze Carpool).
+A trip or ride that has multiple passengers headed in the same direction, but the destination/origin do not need to be the same. (i.e. carpooling, vanpooling, slugging, Lyft Line, uberPOOL, Via, and Waze Carpool)

-Carsharing allows users access to a fleet of vehicles based on a timed reservation system or availability, and often includes gas, insurance, maintenance costs (ie Zipcar).
+Carsharing allows users access to a fleet of vehicles based on a timed reservation system or availability, and often includes gas, insurance, and maintenance costs. (i.e. Zipcar and Free2Move)

 Navigate your driving route with peer recommendations on detours and road troubles.

 The CaBi App lets you purchase rides, unlock a bike, and ride right away.
 You can also view all station locations, see available bikes and docks, and get walking directions to them to start your ride..